SamErde/SamErde/README.md

 👨‍💻 I'm currently working on PowerShell-based tools to make life easier for defenders and operations teams.
 My projects focus largely on Active Directory, Defender XDR, Entra ID, Intune, Microsoft 365, and Windows Server:

- - [Locksmith](https://github.com/TrimarcJake/Locksmith): A small tool built to find and fix common misconfigurations in Active Directory Certificate Services.
+ - [Locksmith](https://github.com/TrimarcJake/Locksmith): A small tool built (by @JakeHildreth) to find and fix common misconfigurations in Active Directory Certificate Services.
  - [PSPreworkout](https://github.com/SamErde/PSPreworkout): A special mix of tools to help jump start your PowerShell session.
  - [The Cleaners](https://github.com/SamErde/TheCleaners): A PowerShell module to clean the loose ends from your Windows Servers.